Lakshay786/odin-recipes/README.md

 Hello!

-This project is about a basic recipe website created using HTML.
+This project is about a basic recipes website created using HTML.